intelie/gitbook-platform/developers/web-application/services/menu-service.md

 # Menu service

 The menuService is available in `live/services/menu`.
-It is javascript module that allows registering custom menu items to Live navigation bar or an item that already exists at the navigation bar.
+It's a javascript module that allows registering custom menu items to Live navigation bar or an item that already exists at the navigation bar.
 Every menu item must have a unique name and alias to represent itself.

 ## Methods